DP Compress: a Model Compression Scheme for Generating Efficient Deep Potential Models: Results and Discussion

 Fig.~\ref{fig:rmse-properties} demonstrates the general effect of the tabulation step on these properties under both single and double precisions.
 Detailed results demonstrating each data point and the error distribution can be found in Fig. S1.
 While the results under single precision are less satisfactory due to the limitation of significant digits, decreasing the tabulation step under the double precision reasonably improves the accuracy.
 The results suggest that $\Delta t=$0.01 or smaller tabulation steps under double precision could ensure reliable results for the tested properties.
 Negligible differences in most cases are observed in such occasions, and in particular, the root-mean-square error (RMSE) of formation energies compared with the original DP model is smaller than the accuracy limit of double precision.

 We find that the RMSE of elastic moduli is higher than other properties by using the double precision.
 This is caused by the presence of one and two outlier points when $\Delta t=$0.001 and $\Delta t=$0.01 are adopted in DP Compress, respectively.
-Despite the overall excellent agreement, which yields absolute errors smaller than $10^{-3}$ GPa for all of the rest data points (see Fig. S1 and Supplementary Text for details).
+Despite the overall excellent agreement, which yields absolute errors smaller than $10^{-3}$ GPa for all of the rest data points.
 The outliter is caused by the high instability of the initial deformed structure used to calculate the elastic property with a finite-difference method.
 Therefore, this feature implies that detailed tests should be performed before the usage of DP Compress for extensive studies.
 We suggest that the tests should cover properties related to the high-order derivatives.

 Besides the above solid properties, we further conduct MD simulations for liquid water in order to validate the DP compress scheme for liquid systems.
 The system contains 512 water molecules.
 We ran 100-ps DeePMD simulations with a time step of 0.5 fs.
 We compute the structural property of liquid water by carrying out MD simulations.
 As shown in Fig.~\ref{fig:water-rdf}, the O-O, O-H, and H-H radial distribution functions predicted by all of the compressed models with different tabulation steps agree fairly well with the baseline results.
 In particular, the resulting radial distribution functions also agree well with the baseline data even when the tabulation step is set to as large as 0.1.
 This implies that the structures of liquid water can be well addressed by using different lengths of the tabulation step in the DP compress scheme.